 Stephen Younger (sometimes ‘Steph’, never ‘Steve’) came into this world much like the protagonist from a gritty Scottish hero movie: naked, screaming, and covered in muck.
 Once he had fully recovered from the shock (and learned to propel himself from place to place unaided) the remainder of his childhood and teen years were spent roaming the hills of Oregon’s Willamette Valley and sleeping in the shadows of Mount Jefferson.
 When he reached his early twenties, feeling the need for change, he left his home and set out for adventure in Alaska.
 It was there that adulthood finally caught up with him; where he ‘grew up’ and settled down.
-It was also in Alaska that he met his beautiful wife, Chantel, with whom he shares his dreams and three wonderful children.
-In 2006, Stephen returned to Oregon with his family for a warmer (albeit wetter) climate.
+It was also in Alaska that he met his beautiful wife, with whom he shares his dreams and three wonderful children.

-By day, Stephen contributes to the Gross Domestic Product through his work as Director of Operations and Chief Compliance Officer for a mid-sized accounting and investment advisory firm in Salem, Oregon.
+By day, Stephen contributes to the Gross Domestic Product through his work as Director of Operations and Chief Compliance Officer for a mid-sized accounting and investment advisory firm.
 His educational pursuits are in psychology, philosophy, sociology, and mathematics.
 He is also an avid reader, and unusually adept at folding fitted sheets.

 During the evenings and on weekends, he strives to be a lot more interesting.

 Information about his hobbies and other activities is available using the menu above, or in his journal posts (also above).
 Although he can’t promise Pulitzer-worthy journalism, he can promise that this is the only page on this website where he will refer to himself in the third person.

 The National Park Service has a great page on their site titled “What Are Core Values.”
 It states what I’ve always felt in the most succinct way I’ve ever read.
 To paraphrase: